 - Show illegal activity.

 - Are heavily filtered or edited in a misleading way.
+If you use generated photos, make sure they stay on the right side of realistic vs misleading AI photos.

 ...can cause the verification selfie itself to be rejected or trigger a broader review.